15 Strains of Malicious Software

 • What They Are: Scareware uses fear tactics to trick users into buying unnecessary and potentially harmful software.

-• How They Work: Pop-up messages claiming your computer is infected, urging you to download a tool to fix it.
+• How They Work: Pop-up messages claim your computer is infected and urge you to download a tool to fix it.

 • Real-World Example: Rogue security software, like fake antivirus programs, often falls into this category.